An operational SEO article from an Australian webmaster

 What to look for:

-Logs show how Google actually experiences your site.
+Logs show how Google actually experiences your site — not how it is intended to be navigated.

 Crawl Paths and Indexation Latency